-Gilding on reverse glass – We can still find the classic combination of glass and gold leaf today in old glass gilding on shop windows.
-This gilding on reverse glass has a long tradition, and is highly effective in advertising due to its high “brightness”.
+Reverse glass gilding – We can still find the classic combination of glass and gold leaf today in old glass gilding on shop windows.
+This reverse glass gilding has a long tradition, and is highly effective in advertising due to its high “brightness”.

-Composite glass with gold leaf – A modern and extremely stable variant of glass gilding is laminated glass (composite glass) with a gold leaf “inlay”.
+Laminated glass with gold leaf – A modern and extremely durable variant of glass gilding is laminated glass (composite glass) with a gold leaf “inlay”.
 This innovative technique makes it possible to laminate an infinite variety of gilded designs and preserve them between glass.

 Composite glass gilded with gold leaf is an interesting option for architects and designers.
 Composite glass laminated with gold leaf is the perfect material for creating facades on modern buildings.
 It is also used by exclusive furniture producers and kitchen manufacturers.
 Composite glass with gold leaf is suitable for furniture fronts, furniture surfaces, glass doors and representative company signs.